Vivino/cld2/README.md

 This will use plugins on linux/amd64 to reduce compilation times.

-The plugin is provided pre-compiled as `lib/cld2go.so`.
 To recompile this, run `go generate` in this directory (cld2).

 On startup the package will attempt to load the plugin from `/lib`,  `./lib`, `.`, `$GOPATH$/src/github.com/klauspost/cld2/lib` (where it is provided).
 To specify a custom path, use `cld2.LoadPlugin("/some/path")`.

-`go generate` can be used to recompile plugin.
+`go generate github.com/klauspost/cld2` must be used to recompile plugin.

-This can be needed if you experience errors like: `plugin.Open: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version 'GLIBCXX_3.4.20' not found (required by /gopath/src/github.com/klauspost/cld2/lib/cld2go.so)`